magento/devdocs/guides/v2.1/cloud/live/sens-data-initial.md

 {% endcollapsibleh2 %}

 {% collapsibleh2 Push config.local.php to the integration server %}
 Now that you've created `config.local.php` and transferred it to your local system, commit it to Git and push it to your integration server.

-This procedure corresponds to step A, 4&mdash;5 of our [recommended procedure]({{ page.baseurl }}cloud/live/sens-data-over.html#cloud-config-specific-recomm).
+This procedure corresponds to step B, 3&mdash;4 of our [recommended procedure]({{ page.baseurl }}cloud/live/sens-data-over.html#cloud-config-specific-recomm).

 	git add app/etc/config.local.php && git commit -m "Add system-specific configuration" && git push origin master